mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/release-notes/2.0.2/index.md

 # Fixed and Improved Issues in DC/OS 2.0.2

-MARATHON-8710	Marathon hides resident pod instances with task status TASK_UNKNOWN from /v2/pods/::status DCOS_OSS-5643	adminrouter-agent failing to start on older CPUs that are missing SSE 4.2 DCOS-62548	COPS-5738: Rationale behind an old version of Java DCOS-62478	open_source_tests/test_metrics.py test_metrics_agent_statsd Expected statsd metrics not found DCOS-62006	Bundle Marathon DC/OS auth requests DCOS-61529	Backport MESOS-9968 to DC/OS 1.13 DCOS-58300	test_registry_cli.test_default_packages_presence is failing on CI. dcos-core-cli package install fails.
-COPS-5738	Rationale behind an old version of Java
+- DC/OS now show resident instances in /v2/pods/::status when they transition to any task status that may cause them to be excluded.
+(MARATHON-8710)
+- Fixed an issue where, after upgrade to DC/OS 2.0, adminrouter-agent was failing to start on older CPUs that were missing SSE 4.2.
+(DCOS_OSS-5643)
+- Upgraded Java to version ????.
+(DCOS-62548, COPS-5738)

+DCOS-62478	open_source_tests/test_metrics.py test_metrics_agent_statsd Expected statsd metrics not found
+DCOS-62006	Bundle Marathon DC/OS auth requests
+DCOS-61529	Backport MESOS-9968 to DC/OS 1.13
+DCOS-58300	test_registry_cli.test_default_packages_presence is failing on CI. dcos-core-cli package install fails.